tenzindorji/projectnotes/kubernetes/README.md

     `kubectl explain deploy.spec.strategy.type`

   - recreate
     - All existing Pods are killed before new ones are created when spec.strategy.type==Recreate
     - application is entirely renewed.
     - Has a downtime

   - blue/green
     - release a new version alongside the old version then switch traffic
     - avoid application version issue.
     - minimum downtime
     - instant rollout/rollback since both old and new version pods are still running.
 Traffic is switch between old and new
     - How is done?
       - New version is deployed but it is accessible only for testing by using direct Node port forwarding.
       - Old version is still running and taking traffic
       - Switch traffic to new version completely.

       - service type should be NodePort and selector should have app name and Version.
           ```
           spec:
             type: NodePort
             Ports:
             ...
           selector:
             app: myapp
             version: v1.0.0  # update to v2.0.0 to route to new version.
 Remove this line for canary deployment.
           ```
       - deployment:
         - there should be two deployment files.
 Only difference should be version
         ```
           selector:
             matchLabels:
               app: myapp
               version: v1.0.0 #second deployment file should have version v2.0.0

         ```
       - deplyment metadata name can be v1 and v2 but matchLabels app name should be same

       - Switch traffic to v2:\
       `kubectl patch service service/myapp '{"spec":{"selector":{"version":"v2.0.0"}}}'`

       - you rollback by updating version using above command.

     - It requires double the resources
     - Needs proper testing
     - hard for handling stateful application

   - canary
     - release a new version to a subset of users, then proceed to a full rollout
     - consumer performs the testing
     - fast rollback
     - convenient error rate and performance monitoring

     - Slow rollout
     - fine tune traffic distribution can be expensive

     - How is done? create two(75%) replicaSet of new version and one(25%) replicaSet of old version
       - selector in service will just app: myapp, not version detail.
       - MatchLabel remains same as b/g in deployment file but with different replicaSet for two deployments.

       - deploy 2 replicaset of version v1
       - deploy 1 replicaset of version v2

       `k scale --replicas=4 deploy myapp-v1`\
       `k scale --replicas=5 deploy myapp-v2`\
       `k delete deploy myapp-v1`

+**Rollingupdate and Recreate** Example:
   ```
   metadata:
   name: hello-deploy